hantsy/maven-archetype-jakartaee9/README.md

 Once the project is built and installed into your local Maven repository.

-Run the following command to generate a new Jakarat EE 9 project.
+Run the following command to generate a new Jakarat EE 9 project using the archetype.

 ```bash
 mvn archetype:generate